sbt/sbt-dynver/README.md

 ## Portable version strings

-The default version string format includes `+` characters, which is an escape charater in URL and is not compatible with docker tags.
+The default version string format includes `+` characters, which is an escape character in URL and is not compatible with docker tags.
 This character can be overridden by setting:

 ```scala